WELCOME ABOARD

 WOODLAND STREAM

-Built by Budd in 1949, the Woodland is a 6-double-bedroom/buffet/lounge car constructed for the New York Central Railroad.
+Built by Budd in 1949, the Woodland Stream is a 6-double-bedroom/buffet/lounge car constructed for the New York Central Railroad.
 It was later operated by Amtrak before being purchased by a private owner.
 This car is on lease to the Indiana Rail Experience.

 NORFOLK & WESTERN "ROANOKE"